ivanstamboliyski/CSharp-Fundamentals-may-2020/README.md

 ------------

 This is the second course I completed at SoftUni.
+It is a continuation of Programming Basics.
 Here you can find my solutions of all problems (mandatory and optional) from the course.
 Every solution is tested at SoftUni Judge System with result 100/100.
 The tasks are sorted by lectures.
 Also here there are all exam problems from older editions of the course.

 ------------